giangnguyen2412/advanced-XAI-for-DeepLearning/README.md

 # This hub contains ADVANCED and PROMISING directions in XAI for Deep Neural Networks
-There has been a lot of approaches to achieve interpretability in DL, however; I only consider NEW and likely PROMISING directions here.
-I am open for discussion as well.
+There has been a lot of approaches to achieve interpretability in DL; however, there are only few research directions that are promising in 2021.
+Therefore, I only consider NEW and likely PROMISING directions here.

 ## Method categorization